openvenues/libpostal/README.md

 Isn't that geocoding?
 ---------------------

-If the above sounds a lot like geocoding, that's because it's very similar, only in the OpenVenues case, we do it without a UI or a user to select the correct address in an autocomplete.
-It's server-side batch geocoding (and you can too!)
+If the above sounds a lot like geocoding, that's because it is in a way, only in the OpenVenues case, we do it without a UI or a user to select the correct address in an autocomplete. libpostal does server-side batch geocoding (and you can too!)

 Now, instead of fiddling with giant Elasticsearch synonyms files, scripting,